 Many of these factors are outside of our control, and any one of them could result in lower revenues, higher costs and diversion of management time and energy, which could materially impact the business, financial condition and results of operations of the combined company.
 In addition, even if the operations of our businesses are integrated successfully, the full benefits of the merger may not be realized, including, among others, the synergies or growth opportunities that are expected.
 These benefits may not be achieved within the anticipated time frame or at all.
 Further, additional unanticipated costs may be incurred in the integration of our businesses.
-All of these factors could negatively impact the price of the combined company's operarions and/or common stock following the merger.
+All of these factors could negatively impact the company's operations and/or the price of the company's common stock.
 As a result, it cannot be assured that the combination of our businesses will result in the realization of the full benefits expected from the merger within the anticipated time frames or at all.
-Accordingly, holders of the combined company's common stock following the consummation of the merger may experience a loss as a result of a decline in the market price of such common stock.
-In addition, a decline in the market price of our common stock following the consummation of the merger could adversely affect the combined company's ability to issue additional securities and to obtain additional financing in the future.
+Accordingly, holders of the combined company's common stock may experience a loss as a result of a decline in the market price of such common stock.
+In addition, a decline in the market price of the company's common stock could adversely affect the company's ability to issue additional securities and to obtain additional financing in the future.